VileBile/SPIS_EO-EC_EEG_Ana/README.md

 - Microstates are (relative) scalp topographies which represent brain states that last cca.
 80-120ms after which a new microstate takes hold.
 Computationally they are the prototypes of clusters obtained after runing an unsuprevised clustering algo. (eg. KNN). more details

 - 5 microstates (./ims/maps.png) we're determined to give the best "number of states/explained variance" tradeoff.
 - Next we computed some descriptive statistic related of the maps for the EO and EC conditions.
-We computed, assignments of timepoints to maps according to max(abs(cov(pnt,maps))
+We computed, assignments of timepoints to maps according to max(abs(cov(pnt,maps)).
+Using the assignments, mean durations (per map) and transition probabilities (a maps,maps matrix).
+Also and concerningly the mean durations were around 3-4pnts ~= 12-16ms (too short!!)
+(These can be found in ./ims or recomputed using msclassin.m)
+- So far (just by eye) no significant difference in these statistics could be found between the EO and EC case.